 Your business's website is the front display: the item that many people see first when they seek information about your business.
 It's how they get to know you, understand what your business is all about, and develop a deeper appreciation for what your business can offer them.
-This ten-point web design checklist will help you create the perfect website for your business and ensure that you stand out from the crowd of other businesses in your industry.

 10 Point Business Web Design Checklist

 - Make sure each element of your website is where the customer expects to find it

 - Create quality content that offers genuine benefit to visitors to your site

 - Check keywords throughout your website

 - Optimise for local SEO